The many routes to the ubiquitous Bradley-Terry model: Objective function maximization

-If one were to conceive of the rating of $n$ items under a geometric interpretation, a natural general framing might be that the observed results are represented as vectors in some $n$-space and then a rating vector can be taken as the vector that minimises some aggregate quantity with respect to these observed result vectors. \citet{mccullagh1993models} presents just such a framing with the outcome and rating vectors confined to a $n$-sphere, taken to be of unit radius for convenience.
+If one were to conceive of the rating of $n$ items under a geometric interpretation, a natural general framing might start by representing the observed results as vectors in some $n$-space.
+A rating vector can then be taken as the vector that minimizes some aggregate quantity with respect to these observed result vectors, where the quantity is smaller when the rating vector is more concordant with the results. \citet{mccullagh1993models} presents just such a framing with the outcome and rating vectors confined to a $n$-sphere, taken to be of unit radius for convenience.
 For example, in a five-team tournament consisting of competitors $A, B, C, D, E$ then a win for $D$ over $B$ would be represented by the result vector $\mathbf{x} = (0, -1/\sqrt{2}, 0, 1/\sqrt{2}, 0)$.

-With both the rating vector and observed result vectors lying on the unit sphere, a natural quantity to seek to minimise is the angle between the rating vector and an observed result vector, or equivalently maximising the cosine of the angle as expressed through the dot product of the vectors, $\mathbf{x}\cdot\mathbf{\lambda}$.
-Note that this is equivalent to minimising the squared Euclidean distance between the points on the sphere since
+With both the rating vector and observed result vectors lying on the unit sphere, a natural quantity to seek to minimize is the angle between the rating vector and an observed result vector, or equivalently maximizing the cosine of the angle as expressed through the dot product of the vectors, $\mathbf{x}\cdot\mathbf{\lambda}$.
+Note that this is equivalent to minimizing the squared Euclidean distance between the points on the sphere since

-So to find our rating vector $\mathbf{\lambda}$, we would sum the dot product over all observed results and select $\mathbf{\lambda}$ such that it maximises this quantity.
+So to find our rating vector $\mathbf{\lambda}$, we would sum the dot product over all observed results and select $\mathbf{\lambda}$ such that it maximizes this quantity.

 In the notation used in this paper, and keeping the unit radius, any result vector $\mathbf{x_{ij}}$ representing a win for $i$ over $j$ will have value $1/\sqrt{2}$ in the $i$th position, $-1/\sqrt{2}$ in the $j$th position and zero elsewhere.
 The sum over all such results is therefore